swissclubto/swissclubto.github.io/_includes/signup.md

-To pay online, fill out the application below, and choose “Credit Card”.

-To pay by cheque, fill out the application below, and choose “Pay by Cheque”.
-Cheques can be mailed to the Swiss Club Toronto at
+Please fill in the application below.
+For payment, there are three options in the "Method of Payment" drop-down menu at the bottom; in decreasing order of our preference:

+1. **e-Transfer:** send an Interac e-Transfer to {% include email.html addr="finance@swissclubtoronto.ca" %} (fast and cheap for us)
+2. **Credit card:** pay online (fast, but the credit card processor takes a cut)
+3. **Cheque:** mail a cheque to

    {% include pobox-address.html %}

+   (can take up to a month to be processed)